CHN-beta/ovito/doc/manual/advanced_topics/aspherical_particles.rst

 The property assignment can happen directly during import of your data file into OVITO by mapping values from corresponding file columns to the right target properties in OVITO.
-Furthermore, you can subsequently assign values to these properties as needed by inserting the :ref:`particles.modifiers.compute_property` modifier into the a data pipeline.
+Furthermore, you can subsequently assign values to these properties as needed by inserting the :ref:`particles.modifiers.compute_property` modifier into the data pipeline.

 The orientation of non-spherical particles is controlled by the ``Orientation`` particle property, which consists of four components :math:`\mathrm{q} = (x, y, z, w)` forming a `quaternion <https://en.wikipedia.org/wiki/Quaternions_and_spatial_rotation>`__.